 End State Renal Disease/Hemodialysis

-The Division of Vascular and Interventional Radiology at Mount Sinai provides state–of-the-art treatment for creating and maintaining vascular accesses for hemodialysis patients.
-Within our Division, there are interventional radiologists and vascular surgeons skilled in the latest technology regarding evaluating, creating, and maintaining vascular accesses.
+Interventional Radiology at Mount Sinai provides state–of-the-art treatment for creating and maintaining vascular accesses for hemodialysis patients.
+We have interventional radiologists and vascular surgeons skilled in the latest technology regarding evaluating, creating, and maintaining vascular accesses.

-Our physicians are recognized leaders in hemodialysis access maintenance.
+Our doctors are recognized leaders in hemodialysis access maintenance.
 They have penned numerous publications in major journals on the topic and have served as featured speakers at various hemodialysis conferences.
-Our nursing and technology staff is also trained to meet your needs and make your visit to our department as comfortable and effortless as possible.
+Our nursing and technology staff is also trained to meet your needs and make your visit as comfortable and effortless as possible.

 We feel that the team approach best serves the needs of dialysis patients.
 Monthly multidisciplinary conferences including interventional radiologists, vascular surgeons, nephrologists, and transplant surgeons help formulate the best plan for each patient.
-Once referred from a nephrologist, the first step typically involves vascular mapping (via ultrasound) to determine which access is optimal for you.
-In less straightforward cases CT venography, MRI, or conventional venography can be performed.
+Once you are referred by a nephrologist, the first step typically involves vascular mapping (via ultrasound) to determine which access is optimal for you.
+We may also perform computed tomography venography, magnetic resonance imaging, or conventional venography.
 An effort is made to ultimately replace pre-existing catheters with primarily an arteriovenous fistula or, secondarily an AV graft.
-Alternatively, Mount Sinai Health System is one of the few centers in the country dedicated to placement of the HeRO graft in more complex hemodialysis access cases and acts as a training center for placement of this graft.
+Mount Sinai Health System is one of the few health systems in the country dedicated to placing HeRO grafts.
+We are a training center for placement of this graft.

 Specialized Vascular Access Maintenance Care

-Ultrasound evaluation is often all that is necessary to determine the cause of and treat a malfunctioning fistula or graft.
-Working closely with the Vascular Surgery Laboratory ultrasound technicians, we are able to perform balloon angioplasty and coil embolization under ultrasound guidance, a novel approach.
-When vascular accesses become thrombosed, our team is second to none in our ability to re-open the fistula or graft.
-Both pharmacologic and mechanical thrombolysis can be performed using anti-clotting agents, such as tPA and heparin and mechanical devices, such as angioplasty balloons and rheolytic thrombectomy catheters.
-We now also utilize the mini-incision thrombectomy technique for clotted aneurysmal accesses.
+We typically use ultrasound evaluation to determine the cause of a malfunctioning fistula or graft.
+Working closely with the Vascular Surgery Laboratory ultrasound technicians, we perform balloon angioplasty and coil embolization under ultrasound guidance.
+Should there be a thrombosis in the vascular access, our team can readily re-open the fistula or graft.
+We use anti-clotting agents, such as such as tPA and heparin, and mechanical devices, such as angioplasty balloons and rheolytic thrombectomy catheters, to perform thrombolysis.
+We also use mini-incision thrombectomy for clotted aneurysmal accesses.